-(i) Others
+(ii) Others

-The title deed of a certain portion of the land was registered in the name of Mr. Weichyun Wong due to certain legal requirements for the years ended December 31, 2021 and 2020.
+The title deed of a certain portion of the land was registered in the name of Mr. Weichyun Wong due to certain legal requirements for the years ended December 31, 2022 and 2021.
 Please refer to note 6(h).